gordyt/docker-zcs-dev-machine/README.md

 host by going to `http://localhost:10000`.
 Log in with username `root` and password with whatever is specified by `ROOT_PASSWORD`.

+The setting for `HOME_ZIMBRA` should be the path to the directory you wish to mount into your running `zcs-dev` container at `/home/zimbra`.
+The example value shown in `DOT-env` points to the `home-zimbra` directory that is part of this repository.

 Here are a few special directories.